Students at the International School of Western Australia are able to study the International Baccalaureate from Kindergarten to Year 12.

 International Baccalaureate programmes create ‘life-long learners’

-‘Learners for life’ tends to be a keyword in education circles.
 The International Baccalaureate is built on global best practise teaching and learning techniques to genuinely create life-long learners.
 It develops in students a conscious approach to learning skills.
 Students learn how to learn.
 From an early age, IB programmes encourage students to take responsibility for their own learning and educational progress.
 They try different approaches to learning to see what works best for them.
 Students regularly reflect on their own learning progress, and consider how their knowledge is constructed.

 International Baccalaureate programmes help students to ask challenging questions and to think critically about the answers they find.

 “The International Baccalaureate Organisation aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”